kmaptool/kmap/README.md

 ## Good to know

-**Invisible tile seams.** Garmin maps are built from tiles, and on many devices the joins
-show: hairlines of blank ground, a forest cut off mid-slope. kmap ships a small patch for mkgmap that lets tiles paint slightly past their frame (`--overlap`, `--land-overlap`), and the seams disappear.
-Install it once from the Toolchain screen or with `kmap install`;
-without it those flags do nothing and the map is simply built the ordinary way.
+**Invisible tile seams.** Garmin maps are built from tiles, and on many devices the seams between tiles appear as thin, light-colored lines. kmap includes a small patch for mkgmap that allows tiles to draw slightly beyond their frames (`--overlap`, `--land-overlap`), causing the seams to disappear.
+Install it once from the Toolchain screen or with `kmap install`; without it those flags do nothing and the map is simply built in the ordinary way.

-**What covers what.** A receiver paints the lines of a map in the order the map stores them, and that order is otherwise the order the data happened to arrive in — so a river could be painted over the trunk road it passes under, and a driveway over the motorway it joins.
-The same patch gives the order a rule: kmap reads the style's own road rules, ranks every road type by what it carries, and the roads are laid out from the smallest up, above everything else.
-It works for any style, kmap's own and a borrowed one alike, and costs nothing at build time.
+**Line drawing order.** A Garmin device draws lines in the order they are stored in the map.
+Without further processing that order is the order the data arrived in, and it ignores how important each object is: a river can be drawn over the road it passes under, and a driveway over the motorway it joins.
+The same mkgmap patch fixes this.
+At build time kmap reads the road rules of the chosen style, assigns every road type a rank by its importance and writes the roads out in ascending rank, above all other lines.
+This works with any style, built-in or imported, and does not affect build time.

 **Contours and relief are two different things.** *Contour lines* are the drawn elevation lines, at the interval you choose. *The DEM layer* is what gives you shaded relief and the elevation profile.
 You can have either, both, or neither; the data for both comes from one download.

-**Code page — worth a look for non-Latin maps.** `--code-page` decides which alphabet the map keeps: 1252 for western Europe, 1251 for Cyrillic.
+**Code page: important for non-Latin maps.** `--code-page` decides which alphabet the map
+keeps: 1252 for western Europe, 1251 for Cyrillic.
 A wrong value silently turns local names into Latin transliteration. kmap picks the right one for each region; `auto` leaves that choice to it.

-**Roads OSM left an inch short.** Mappers sometimes end a road just short of the one it joins, and the device then won't route across the gap.
-With `--repair-ends` kmap closes such gaps (up to `--repair-radius` metres) and marks the join on the map as a red dashed line saying what it crosses — a kerb, a ditch — so you can tell the connection was added by kmap, not mapped on the ground.
+**Roads left short in OSM.** Mappers sometimes end a road just short of the one it joins, and the device then won't route across the gap.
+With `--repair-ends` kmap closes such gaps (up to `--repair-radius` metres) and marks the join on the map as a red dashed line showing what has to be crossed if there was an obstacle: a kerb, a ditch, and so on.
+That makes it clear the connection was added by kmap, not mapped on the ground.
 Routing then runs through it like any other road.

-**House numbers are search data, not labels.** Garmin devices never paint numbers on buildings — no Garmin map does that. `--house-numbers` feeds the *address search*: on the device open *Where To? → Addresses*, pick the city and street, and the number field takes you to the right spot. `kmap osm-scan` shows how many objects in the extract carry `addr:housenumber`, and `kmap verify` confirms the finished map carries a search index.
+**House numbers are search data, not labels.** Garmin devices do not paint numbers on buildings. `--house-numbers` feeds the *address search*: on the device open *Where To? → Addresses*, then pick the city, the street and the house number. `kmap osm-scan` shows how many objects in the extract carry `addr:housenumber`, and `kmap verify` confirms the finished map carries a search index.

 **Descriptions on the device.** OSM objects often carry a `description` — how to find the spring, whether the hut is open.
 Garmin maps have no field for it, so kmap can carry it